 1970s Crackle Glass Bathroom Mirror Lamp

-Materials: Crackle glass, White painted metal (iron), some metal parts.
+Materials: Diagonally striped oblong half round crackle glass.
+White painted metal (iron) wall mount, some metal parts.
 Porcelain sockets.

 Height: 9 cm / 3.54”

 Electricity: 3 x E14 bulbs, 3 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s – Mid-Century Modern.